10 Steps to Take Down Negative Content from Google – Internet Content Removal

 Step 1: Use the Power of Google’s “Remove Outdated Content” Tool

-One of the simplest ways to tackle outdated content that still ranks on Google is using Google’s Remove Outdated Content tool.
+One of the simplest ways to tackle outdated content that still ranks on Google is using Google’s Remove Outdated Content tool (part of google’s tools for managing search results).
 If content has been deleted or updated on the source website, but it still appears in search results, this tool allows you to request its removal.

 Boost your website’s SEO by using Google’s ‘Remove Outdated Content’ tool to keep your content fresh and accurate.